"Over 40 million Yakult products are consumed every day."

 Red or blue?

 Today, there are two different types of Yakult available in the UK; the original version (in the red packaging) and Yakult Light (in the blue packaging).
-Yakult Light is enriched with vitamin D & E and contains less sugar – but other than that they are essentially the same – and, most importantly, both are guaranteed to contain at least 20 billion bacteria per bottle.
+Yakult Light is enriched with vitamins D & E and contains less sugar – but other than that they are essentially the same – and, most importantly, both are guaranteed to contain at least 20 billion bacteria per bottle.

 What's in a name?